Step Inspector

 Conditions

 Working with conditions works the same way as working with behaviors.
-Please check our documentation on how to use the Step Inspector for defining conditions.
-To learn more about how conditions work in general and how to use each of the provided conditions individually, refer to the documentation for VR Builder.
+Please check section Behaviors on how to use the Step Inspector for defining conditions.
+To learn more about how conditions work in general and how to use each of the provided conditions individually, refer to https://mindport-gmbh.github.io/VR-Builder-Documentation/articles/vr-builder-manual.html#conditions

-We also have detailed tutorials on some of the most important conditions, for instance snap zones.
+We also have detailed tutorials on some of the most important conditions, for instance How to make the user in VR pick up an object and place it in a predefined position by using snap zones.
 More tutorials on conditions will follow soon!

 Unlocked Objects